Step By Step Tax Filing Guide

 - As you answer the questions in GLACIER Tax Prep, it will determine if you are a resident or non-resident for tax filing purposes.
 If you are a NONRESIDENT ALIEN for tax filing purposes, then you may continue using GLACIER Tax Prep by answering the questions on each screen to complete your NONRESIDENT ALIEN Tax Forms.
 Most international students and scholars will fall into the NONRESIDENT ALIEN category.

 - If it is determined that you are a RESIDENT for tax filing purposes, you will not be allowed to use GLACIER Tax Prep since it is only appropriate for nonresident alien filing.
 Instead, you will need to file a U.S. RESIDENT tax return the same as American citizens.
-For information on how to file a U.S. RESIDENT tax return, refer to FAQs # 22-24.

 - Step Four: Print your tax forms, sign, and mail them

 - After you have answered all of the questions in GLACIER Tax Prep, the software program will prepare the appropriate federal tax forms for your situation.
 Print the forms, sign them, and attach your relevant tax documents, such as W-2, 1042-S, or 1099 (depending on your situation).
 GLACIER Tax Prep will also give you complete instructions on how and where to mail your tax forms.
 Read and follow the GLACIER Tax Prep instructions carefully.